Why is dehydration in children different than in adults?

-Younger children and toddlers are at a higher risk of dehydration given that they can lose a significant amount of fluid at a rapid rate.
+Younger children and toddlers are at a higher risk of dehydration given that they can lose a significant amount of fluid at a much more rapid rate than adults.

 - They have a greater skin surface area to body weight ratio, affecting the sweat loss rate.

 - In addition to the symptoms detailed above, children may exhibit abnormal breathing and/or increased capillary refill.

-Warning: Dehydration can quickly become very serious in pediatrics.
-Please seek further medical advice if you are concerned about your young child.
+- Warning: Dehydration can quickly become very serious in children and pediatrics.
+Please seek further medical advice if you are concerned about your infant or young child.

 Did you know?

 Children may exhibit increased capillary refill times.
-Press the skin firmly.
+To check this, press the skin firmly.
 If it takes more than 2 seconds for the white mark to disappear, the child may be dehydrated.
-Learn More »

 Hydralyte may or may not be suitable for use in pediatrics.
 Always consult your physician before using any type of oral rehydration therapy to ensure that it is age-appropriate.

 Click below for dosage instructions: